 Talk to your tenants about emergency procedures

 It’s a good idea to send out a wintertime notice to your tenants about what to do in an emergency.
-If they lock their keys inside the apartment, lose electricity, or run out of hot water and you’re not there to sort it out, make sure to have a plan in place for how they should respond.
+If they lock their keys inside the apartment, lose electricity, or run out of hot water and you’re not there to sort it out, have a plan in place for how they should respond.
+It’s a good idea to send out a wintertime notice to your tenants about what to do in an emergency, or have this written into your tenancy agreement.
 This will help minimise your workload over the busy period and give your tenants peace of mind too.

 Consider: Property Management London

 Clean gutters and look for potential roofing issues

 Winter weather can bring roof damage with it, and you can get ahead of those problems by cleaning out the gutters and downspouts.
 Make sure all leaves, sticks and other debris are out.
 This is also a good time to check the gutters and roof for signs of damage.
 You may only see small cracks or holes, and you’ll want to tackle these issues while they are small, before they become a lot bigger and more expensive.